HumanSignal/label-studio/docs/source/guide/export.md

 Provide `Hostname` and `access_token` for accessing external resource.

-### Accessing data outside of Label Studio box
+### Accessing data outside of Label Studio instance

 You can use label_studio_tools.core.utils.io.get_local_path method to get data from outside machine for external links and cloud storages.
 Don't forget to provide credentials.

 You can get data with label_studio_tools.core.utils.io.get_local_path in case if you mount same disk to your machine.
-If you mount same disk to external box
+If you mount same disk to external instance.

 Another way of accessing data is to use link from task and ACCESS_TOKEN ([see documentation for authentication](api.html#Authenticate-to-the-API)).
 Concatenate Label Studio hostname and link from task data.
 Then add access token to your request: